PostHog/posthog.com/contents/blog/product-market-fit-game.md

 * **Your users don't need to come back repeatedly.** Perhaps you've automatically solved the problem with no further user work.
 Proceed to level 5 and validate their willingness to pay.
 Don't force product engagement if it's irrelevant to solving the problem.

 * **Users use your product but don't encounter your problem often.** Proceed to level 5.
-It may be hard to get significant revenue for an infrequent problem, or it may be that you don't experience much demand.
-If the number of users that experience this problem is huge even if the order value is tiny, that's ok.
-If it was extremely hard finding the first users _and_ it's hard to charge much for the product, this problem isn't a big enough one – go back to level 1.
+It may be hard to get significant revenue for an infrequent problem, or you may not experience much demand.
+A low order value is okay if the potential market is huge.
+Go back to level 1, however, if it's extremely hard to recruit users _and_ you can't charge much.
+This means your problem isn't big enough.

 ### Level 5 - Onboard your first 5 reference paying customers